Overview

 Each API request has an associated request identifier.
 You can find this value in the response headers, under Request-Id

 .
-You can also find request identifiers in the URLs of individual request logs in your Dashboard.
+You can also find request identifiers in the URLs of individual request logs in your .
 If you need to contact us about a specific request, providing the request identifier will ensure the fastest possible resolution.